Determine session availability and device support

 }

-The occurrence of SessionReport.SessionBrokenReason.NoAvailabileFrameSource and SessionReport.SessionBrokenReason.FrameFilterNotAvailabile indicates that the session component is not available on the current device; other reasons are usually device-independent.
-Strictly speaking, the occurrence of these two reasons means that the AR function under the current configuration (and only this configuration) cannot run on this device.
-The configuration refers to the functions and settings selected in the session object.
+The reasons SessionReport.SessionBrokenReason.NoAvailabileFrameSource and SessionReport.SessionBrokenReason.FrameFilterNotAvailabile indicate that the session components are unavailable on the current device; other reasons are typically device-independent.
+Strictly speaking, these two reasons mean that the AR functionality under the current configuration (and only this configuration) cannot run on this device.
+Configuration refers to the selected features and settings in the session object.
 Detailed availability reports can be obtained from Report.

-For the case of SessionReport.SessionBrokenReason.NoAvailabileFrameSource, if the device is found to be supported during the network update of the device list when starting the session, the session may automatically recover.
+For SessionReport.SessionBrokenReason.NoAvailabileFrameSource, the session might automatically recover if the device is found to be supported during online device list updates when starting the session.

-If you want to make a judgment before the session starts and decide whether to start the session based on the specific situation, you can manually call Assemble() and use the AssembleUpdate event to obtain the component availability report.
+If you want to make a judgment before starting the session and decide whether to start it based on specific circumstances, you can manually call Assemble() and use the AssembleUpdate event to obtain component availability reports.

-You need to subscribe to the AssembleUpdate event before assembling the session,
+Subscribe to the AssembleUpdate event before session assembly:

 Session.AssembleUpdate += OnAssembleUpdate;

-In the first stage of assembly, you can still use ARSession.SessionState and Report to determine the session support status.
-However, the second-stage report will not be updated to the session.
+During the first phase of assembly, you can still use ARSession.SessionState and Report to determine session support.
+However, reports from the second phase won't update to the session.

-Therefore, when manually calling Assemble(), you generally need to handle the component availability report in the AssembleUpdate event to determine whether the session is available on the current device.
+Therefore, when manually calling Assemble(), you generally need to handle component availability reports in the AssembleUpdate event to determine whether the session is available on the current device.

-At the same time, you also need to pay attention to the availability of components in the SessionReport.AvailabilityReport.FrameFilters list.
-However, the judgment criteria will vary depending on the assembly options, requiring either all frame filters to be available or any number of frame filters to be available.
-By default, all frame filters are required to be available.
+Also pay attention to the availability of components in the SessionReport.AvailabilityReport.FrameFilters list.
+But the judgment criteria vary depending on assembly options—either requiring all frame filters to be available or any number of frame filters to be available.
+By default, all frame filters must be available.

-Under the default configuration, you can use the following code to determine whether the session components are available on the current device:
+Under default configuration, you can use the following code to determine if session components are available on the current device:

 void OnAssembleUpdate(SessionReport.AvailabilityReport report)